DJuttmann/SM3E/SM3E/readme.txt

 -- DESCRIPTION --

-SM3E is a A ROM hacking tool for editing super metroid.
+SM3E is a A ROM hacking tool for editing Super Metroid.
 It will feature automatic management of the data in the ROM, so there is no need to repoint anything manually.